smoofra/fastfind/README.md

   *  `S` - socket
   *  `?` - unknown

+* Size.
+If `-size` command line option is used, the size of a regular file.

 * Error.
-If there was an error opening a directory, it will be here.
+If there was an error opening a directory, or stating a file, it will be here.